Wilkesboro, North Carolina: 2010 census

 The population of Wilkesboro was spread out, with 21.7% being under the age of 20, 6.1% from 20-24, 21.9% from 25-44, 25.6% from 45-64, and 24.5% being 65 and over.
 The median age was 45.2 years old, more specifically 40.8 for males and 49.5 for females.

 Economy

 Wilkesboro's largest industry is the Tyson Foods poultry processing plant; it is one of the largest poultry plants east of the Mississippi River.

-Local communication companies, Wilkes Communications and Carolina West Wireless are based in Wilkesboro.
+Local communication companies Wilkes Communications and Carolina West Wireless are based in Wilkesboro.

-Lowe's has a call center and satellite corporate office in Wilkesboro.
-The company employs approximately 2,000 people at its campus in Wilkesboro.

 Education

 Wilkesboro is served by the Wilkes County Schools system.
 Most of Wilkesboro's high school students attend Wilkes Central High School; it is located in the adjacent community of Moravian Falls.
 Wilkes Early College, based at Wilkes Community College, and one charter school, Bridges Charter School in State Road, North Carolina, offer other high-school options to Wilkesboro's students.
 Middle school students in Wilkesboro attend Central Wilkes Middle School, located in Moravian Falls, while the elementary schools that serve the town are Wilkesboro Elementary, Moravian Falls Elementary, and CC Wright Elementary.

 Wilkesboro is the home of Wilkes Community College, a public, coed, two-year college within the North Carolina Community College System.
 The college's enrollment is typically around 3,500 students.